-This post was originally published on LinkedIn on 24 June 2017.
+Article originally published on LinkedIn, 24 June 2017

 Apparently “70% of people in 2016 were hired at a company where they had a connection,” per publicity tweeted by LinkedIn.
 This puts a number on the old saying, “it’s not what you know but who you know.”
 But beyond exhortations to network harder, what else might such a statistic tell us about the job market?